 There are other types of ovarian cancer, some of which are inherited and some of which have causes that haven’t yet been identified.

-Small cell carcinoma of the ovary (SCCO) is an extremely rare form of cancer that affects young women.
+Small cell carcinoma of the ovary (SCCO) is an extremely rare form of cancer that affects young people.
 It is not clear what type of cell this cancer comes from.
-Around two-thirds of women with this cancer also have hypercalcemia, or high levels of calcium in the blood.
+Around two-thirds of people with this cancer also have hypercalcemia, or high levels of calcium in the blood.
 This cancer is often aggressive and grows quickly.
-Not much is known about how to treat SCCO because it is so rare, but women with this cancer may receive surgery and chemotherapy.
+Not much is known about how to treat SCCO because it is so rare, but people with this cancer may receive surgery and chemotherapy.

 This disorder, also called hereditary breast and ovarian cancer (HBOC), is caused by specific genetic changes that can be passed down through families.
 It is responsible for 15 percent to 20 percent of all cases of ovarian cancer and 5 percent to 10 percent of all cases of breast cancer.
 Individuals with this condition are also more likely to get melanoma and pancreatic cancer.